iZettle/api-documentation/pusher-api/tutorials/create-event-subscriptions.md

 ## Step 2: Test webhooks
 Before creating event subscriptions to the HTTPS endpoint on your app, test the events to which you want to subscribe.

 1. Set up a test environment.
-IfYou may want to use one
+For example, you can set up the environment using one of the following approaches:
     * If you run a local server, you can make it publicly available using [ngrok](https://ngrok.com/).
     * If you don't run a local server, you can use [Webhook.site](https://webhook.site) that provides an online view of all requests. <!-- how to treat 3rd party resources at Zettle? -->
 2. Follow [Step 3: Create an event subscription](#step-3-create-an-event-subscription) to test the events and check the payloads.

-## Step 3: Create a webhook event subscription
+## Step 3: Create an event subscription
 You can subscribe to one or more events in one subscription request.

 1. Send a `POST` request to create event subscriptions.
 In the request body, `uuid` is the version 1 UUID that you generated in [Step 1: Generate a version 1 UUID](#step-1-generate-a-version-1-uuid).